springernature/frontend-playbook/practices/managing-node-projects.md

 [`npm ci` is also much quicker than `npm install`](https://docs.npmjs.com/cli/ci.html#description) if the `./node_modules` directory is not present (such as in a CI environment).

-(You could use `npm ci` by specifing a newer version of `npm` than is recommended for your [particular version of node](https://nodejs.org/en/download/releases/), but `npm` is itself written in node and [only supports certain node versions](https://github.com/npm/cli/blob/latest/lib/utils/unsupported.js).)
+(You could use `npm ci` by specifying a newer version of `npm` than is recommended for your [particular version of node](https://nodejs.org/en/download/releases/), but `npm` is itself written in node and [only supports certain node versions](https://github.com/npm/cli/blob/latest/lib/utils/unsupported.js).)

 #### Automatically running `nvm use`